anna-rose-004/Paint-and-Play/README.md

 🧩 Key Features
 -

-Feature	Description
+### Features

+- **📷 Visual Number-Painting Game**
--📷 Visual Number-Painting Game	A simple image with numbered sections guides the child to color by number.
+  A simple image with numbered sections guides the child to color by number.

--🎨 Color Palette with Labels	High-contrast colors labeled with names to support color recognition.
+- **🎨 Color Palette with Labels**
+  High-contrast colors labeled with names to support color recognition.

--🔊 Audio Feedback + Music	Gentle background music and short audio cues for correct/incorrect actions.
+- **🔊 Audio Feedback + Music**
+  Gentle background music and short audio cues for correct/incorrect actions.

--✨ Animations for Positive Feedback	Celebratory animations after each correct move and level completion.
+- **✨ Animations for Positive Feedback**
+  Celebratory animations after each correct move and level completion.

+- **🧠 Level-Based Progression**
--🧠 Level-Based Progression	Gradually increases complexity to support cognitive development.
+  Gradually increases complexity to support cognitive development.

+- **🖱 Big Clickable Targets**
--🖱 Big Clickable Targets	Designed for kids with motor impairments or coordination challenges.
+  Designed for kids with motor impairments or coordination challenges.

--🔁 Replay & Navigation Buttons	Simple controls to restart, mute audio, or return to the home screen.
+- **🔁 Replay & Navigation Buttons**
+  Simple controls to restart, mute audio, or return to the home screen.

 ---
 🧒 Who Benefits?